 Once your family has decided to move forward with us, we:

-As per the Australian Nanny Associations requirements we conduct candidates’ child-related reference checks & verify candidates’ Working with Children Checks and First Aid Certificates.
+As per the requirements set forth by the Australian Nanny Association, our comprehensive nanny screening process includes conducting child-related reference checks and verifying candidates’ Working with Children Checks and First Aid Certificates.

 Our goal is to provide you with as many opportunities to find the best possible candidate for your family.
 We usually shortlist a minimum of 3 candidates for a family to meet with (and up to 5).
 Whilst we do not want to overburden families with too many shortlisted candidates, we prefer not to set limits on the number of suitable candidates we send your way